Rules & Regulations

 2. Scrimmages between 2 fully registered and approved HOA teams during the indoor season as defined above.
 An IMPACT and SafeSport certified and HOA registered and background screened adult coach has to be present at all times during the scrimmage.

 3. All tournaments that are posted on the HOA tournament calendar.

-4. Tryouts posted on the HOA website that are held in the period of Mid-July or late October till December 31
+4. Tryouts posted on the HOA website that are held, starting the second weekend of July.

 5. Open gyms, posted on the HOA website